Measuring women’s reproductive autonomy

 - Is concise, so that it could be easily inserted into standardized questionnaires, evaluations, or clinical assessments.

 Researchers hope this tool will help addresses the significant void in studies of women's empowerment and health.
-Over time, the tool may show that sexual and reproductive health interventions that explicitly address women's reproductive autonomy are more effective at helping women realize their reproductive goals.
+Over time, the tool may show that sexual and reproductive health interventions that explicitly address reproductive autonomy are more effective at helping people realize their reproductive goals.